MSTFTKR/react-rahat-sistem-template/README.md

 # React Template For Rahat Apps

 By running a single command, you will get a production-ready React app installed and fully configured on your machine.
+Acting in accordance with the templates is important for code understandability, cleanliness and integrity.
+Please do not go beyond these structures except in extreme cases.

 ## Quick Start